 H.A.
 Scovell came to Cherokee County in 1867 and filed a claim on the southeast quarter of section 13.
 He sold his claim to S.S.
 Smith.
 His brother, Hannibal Scovell, sold his claim, the northeast quarter of the same section, to George Souder.

 In August 1869, C.E.
-Middaugh opened a dry goods and grocery store and was the principal merchant in the town for many years.
-Afterward, he built a hotel, known as the Middaugh Hotel, that soon became the leading hotel in the city.
+Middaugh opened a dry-goods and grocery store and served as the town’s principal merchant for many years.
+Afterward, he built the Middaugh Hotel, which soon became the city’s leading hotel.

 The first post office was established on June 24, 1869.
 It was named Columbus by A.L.
 Peters, one of the European-American founders, in honor of his hometown of Columbus, Ohio.